lucabarbieri/archive/elisaprati/close_reading/1_the flow towards europe.md

 The flow towards Europe è una visualizzazione interattiva e dinamica dei dati riguardanti le immigrazioni in Europa dal 2012 al 2017.

 **what does it work?** <br>
-Questa è una visualizzazione generata usando la libreria Javascript D3.
+La visualizzazione è generata usando la libreria Javascript D3.

 **what does it mean?** <br>